chichundri/Notes/InterviewQues.md

     interface with one single abstract method.
     Functional Interface can be used with lambda expression.
     e.g Runnable, Comparable
 81. default method?
+    Java 8 has introduced the concept of default methods which allow the interfaces to have methods with implementation without affecting the classes that implement the interface.
 82. lambda expression?
     lambda expression is a function that we can reference and pass around as an object.(Anonymous function)
 83. Final variable can be accessed in lambda expression in java 8? - yes
 84. non-Final variable can be accessed in lambda expression in java 8?
-yes,but it is effectively final in lambda expression Any attempt to modify x will produce compilation error
+    yes,but it is effectively final in lambda expression.
+Any attempt to modify x will produce compilation error
 85. Instance and static variables are accessible and modifiable in lambda expression
 86. Byte stream vs Character stream?
 (FileInputStream vs FileReader and 8-bit byte vs 16-bit unicode)
 87. Runtime class vs System class?\